 This is an electronic form and will only be processed if you submit it with your Certificate of Eligibility (CoE).
 Please visit here for information on how to obtain a CoE.

 You may contact the Office of Financial Aid at (609) 633-9658 or by sending an email to firstname.lastname@example.org.

 If you have Thomas Edison State University Financial Aid, please remember that federal and New Jersey state financial aid is awarded only for enrollment in Thomas Edison State University Guided Study (GS) and Online (OL or NU) courses.
 Financial aid will not be awarded for TECEP exams (TE), Prior Learning Assessment (PA) or e-Pack (EP) courses.
 In order for your course tuition and fees to be paid by financial aid, you must register for courses in the specific terms that you requested in your award letter.
 Please check your course confirmation letters against your Thomas Edison State University Financial Aid Award Letter to ensure that you are in compliance with all your award specifications.
 If you register in courses outside of the terms you requested or in the course types listed above as non-FA approved, your financial aid won’t be awarded and you will be responsible for the course tuition and fees.
 You will also be responsible for the University enrollment fee you selected.
 If you wish to change your courses so that they will be accepted for financial aid, please contact the Office of the Registrar immediately by entering a HelpDesk ticket via myEdison®.

 You may purchase your course materials from any available source.
-For your convenience, all materials for your courses are available from MBS Direct.
-To review the materials needed, visit the MBS Direct site and follow the instructions below:
+For your convenience, all materials for your courses are available from the University bookstore.
+To review the materials needed, visit the University's book supplier online and follow the instructions below: